phanumat/Documentation/device-type-developers-guide/quick-start.rst

 Click *Create.*

-You will see *virtual-dimmer-switch* device appear instantly in your SmartThings mobile app, in the *Things* screen of the "My Home" view.
+You will see *virtual-dimmer-switch* device appear instantly in your PEA HiVE mobile app, in the *Things* screen of the "My Home" view.

 .. figure:: ../img/device-types/virtual-device-ios.png